Why is MoDOT doing this project?

-If approved by the Missouri Highways and Transportation Commission, the project would be awarded and scheduled for the 2015 construction season.
-Estimated to cost $21.2 million, the project would be mostly funded by the city of Lee’s Summit, with MoDOT committing $10 for its portion of the interchange and $5.6 million to construct the outer roads.
+This project is currently under construction.
+Project cost is $21.2 million, mostly funded by the city of Lee’s Summit, with MoDOT committing $10 for its portion of the interchange and $5.6 million to construct the outer roads.

 For more information on this project, contact MoDOT Project Manager Mark C. Fisher, P.E. at 607-2271 or by e-mail at Mark.Fisher@modot.mo.gov.